-Trauma-Informed Design: Addressing Gaps in Design Research and Practice
+Trauma-Responsive Design: Addressing the Hidden Gaps in Design Research Methodologies and Practice

 Primary Research Question